EESSI/docs/docs/test-suite/usage.md

 based on the tests available in the EESSI test suite, available software modules, and tags defined in the EESSI test suite.

-To avoid being overwhelmed by checks, it is recommend to [apply filters](https://reframe-hpc.readthedocs.io/en/stable/manpage.html#test-filtering) so ReFrame only generates the checks you are interested in.
+To avoid being overwhelmed by checks, we recommend [applying filters](https://reframe-hpc.readthedocs.io/en/stable/manpage.html#test-filtering) so ReFrame only generates the checks you are interested in.

 ### Filtering by test name { #filter-name }